-If only summary criteria were described, how can potential applicants access application other relevant information and resources are available on the Commerce website at https://comdev.mt.gov/Programs-and-Boards/Community-Development-Block-Grant-Program/.
+If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
+(CDBG only): CDBG Grant Program applications, grant application guidelines, the planning grant administration manual, and other relevant information and resources are available on the Commerce website at http://comdev.mt.gov/programs/cdbg.

-Program applications, grant application guidelines, the planning grant administration manual, and of Montana will allocate \$500,000 in CDBG resources to CDBG Planning activities.
+Describe how resources will be allocated among funding categories: For Plan Year Five, the State of Montana will allocate \$500,000 in CDBG resources to CDBG Planning activities.
 The Planning allocation amount is based on beneficiary data of the project area, the feasibility and need for the activity, and the availability of other federal or state resources for the activity.